What Is A VA Loan?

 Entitlement and Loan Limit

 Lenders will generally lend up to 4 times the amount of the basic entitlement ($36,000) with no down payment required.
 For loans in excess of $144,000, additional entitlement is available.
-We can help you determine how much is available for you, but simply put, you may currently (2017) be able to get a VA guaranteed loan for up to $424,100.
+We can help you determine how much is available for you, but simply put, as of January 2020 - there are no VA Loan limits.

 Let Us Help You Get a VA Loan